Nexum/claude-audio-hooks/README.md

-# Claude Code Hooks
+# Claude Audio Hooks

-Cross-platform status hooks for [Claude Code](https://claude.ai/code) with notifications and terminal management.
+Cross-platform audio hooks for [Claude Code](https://claude.ai/code) with notifications and terminal management.
 Get visual and audio feedback when Claude is working, needs attention, or completes tasks.

 ## Features